Hocabá-Homún: Conquest

-The Spaniards attempted to conquer Yucatán three times, only succeeding on the finale attempt in 1547.
+The Spaniards attempted to conquer Yucatán three times, only succeeding on the final attempt in 1547.
 The last Halach Uinik (ruler) of Hocabá-Homún was Nadzal Luit.
 In 1549 Hocabá-Homún was one of the countries in north east Yucatán to join a rebellion against Spain.
 The confederation that was formed after the war lasted only one year, its capital was Zací, a city now named Valladolid.

 Government

 The Kuchkabalob were divided into municipalities called batalib (plural batalibob) each Batalib was ruled by a batab (batabob plural).
 The ruler of a Kuchkabal was called a Halach Uinik which means "person of fact, person of command".
 A Halach Uinik was a monarch, but some kuchkabalob were oligarchies, with batabil having a seat on a senate.
 As in the case of Ekab one batalib usually had more powerful batabob.
 The batabob were normally related to the Halach Uinik.

 The batalib of Hocabá-Homún were Seyé, Tahmek, Hoctún, Xocchel, Huhí, Homún, Cuzamá and Hocabá.